 - What is this text saying?
 Explicitly?
-Implicitly? - · How was the text created? - What forms and conventions were used? - In what context and for what purpose was the text created? - How can I interpret the text? - What evidence do I have to support this interpretation? - What does this text have to say about identity, social responsibility, and efficacy (making a difference)? - Whose voices are heard and whose are not? - Why are viewing, listening, and reading important?
+Implicitly? - How was it created? - What forms and conventions were used? - In what context and for what purpose was the text created? - How can I interpret the text? - What evidence do I have to support this interpretation? - What does this text have to say about identity, social responsibility, and efficacy (making a difference)? - Whose voices are heard and whose are not? - Why are viewing, listening, and reading important?